5T33Z0/OC-Little-Translated/09_Board-ID_VMM-Spoof/README.md

 	- iMacPro1,1
 	- MacPro7,1

-	This problem occurs when using one of the SMBIOSes listed above in combination with `SecureBootModel` set to `Disabled` instead of using the recommended value for the seletcted SMBIOS.
+	This problem occurs when using one of the SMBIOSes listed above in combination with `SecureBootModel` set to `Disabled` instead of using the recommended value for the selected SMBIOS.
 While a lot of OpenCore users face this issue, it's not a problem in Clover, since you can enter a `HardwareTarget` under `RtVariables`.

 ## System Requirements
 **Minimum macOS**: Big Sur 11.3 or newer (Darwin Kernel 20.4+)</br>